sguerrero777/W2_Workshop/Insert_Scripts_Review.md

 **How does your sample data look?
 What things can you start to determine about this business, based on the sample records you’ve created?**

 b) Overall, our sample data looks organized and naming patterns for the dogs are consistent across all members' data samples.
 However, Shar'Rya and Vesna's data sample focused on a general service area, confining it to the same state while Maia and Sharleen's data sample created the service area across different states.
-This would be unrealsitic for a small dog-walking business, so the data would have to be changed to at minimum be in the same state.
+This would be unrealistic for a small dog-walking business, so the data would have to be changed to at minimum be in the same state.

 **Everyone in your small group started from the same brainstorming document.
 After working independently on implementation, how different have your databases